-This hands-on program gives adult Boy Scout leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
+This hands-on program gives adult Scouts BSA leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.

 Imagine having hands-on knowledge setting up a campsite, pitching a tent, hiking, outdoor cooking – all the skill necessary to see the outdoor program of the Boy Scouts of America come to life.
 Participants leave the training experience knowing they can show their Scouts how to accomplish outdoor skills while fulfilling rank requirements through First Class.

 This training may be offered as a 2-day weekend beginning Friday evening thru Saturday evening, or it may be offered as 2 full day sessions, usually on Saturdays.
 Check the Events page or the Council calendar for specific times of each session.

 Who Should Attend?